Impact Measurement Made Easy and Affordable

 • The cost and pricing for services, travel, merchandise, gift cards, are technology is consistent with effective payment practices.
 How do your costs relate to the return on investment.

-• There are breakage factors, cancellation or other policies that could affect program effectivess.
+• There are breakage factors, cancellation or other policies that could affect program effectiveness.
 Is your company paying for services that don’t create value?

 • There is any risk to simply eliminating or reformulating the effort to focus on value creation.